Are you thinking about taking out an installment loan?

 A good idea is to prepare a budget detailing all your expenditures including cash ones.
 Plan out bills and your current standard of living to see what your remaining disposable income is.
 Then factor in your expected loan repayment amounts.

 Don’t leave yourself struggling to make repayments.
 You must pay your fixed outgoings and shouldn’t compromise your current standard of living.

 When you are looking at loans, it is easy to only pay attention only to the monthly repayment figures and ignore everything else.
 But in reality, there is a lot more to a loan than just this figure.
 Even loans with low interest can end up being costly if you fail to take into account any additional fees and charges.
 Here are some other terms you need to check for:

-The size of your repayments are not only based on the value of your loan and your interest rate.
+The size of your repayments are not only based on the value of your cash loan and your interest rate.
 The length of your repayment plan will also have an impact.
 Smaller repayment may mean that you will be paying off your loan for a very long time, and therefore paying for more interest than over a shorter term.

 This fee is charged upfront to pay for the lender funding your loan.
 The value differs between lenders, but it often percentage-based.
 This means it will be larger if you are receiving a larger loan.